wfink/infinispan.playground.encoding/ProtoBufAdapter/README.md

 As well as the generated Marshaller to use the same implementation for Interfaces or Abstract classes by set a hint which implementation should be used instead of the defaults.

 CustomTypeEntry shows how to migrate the legacy implementation in two different ways.
-1) By using the new approach with embedded messages where only unhandled classes are using a ProtoAdaptor.
-Here the required ProtoAdaptor implemenation is provided by ProtoStream.
+1) By using the new approach with embedded messages where only unhandled classes are using a ProtoAdapter.
+Here the required ProtoAdapter implemenation is provided by ProtoStream.
 This is done for Java classes which are used very often to minimize the effort if the user must implement it.

-2) By using a custom ProtoAdaptor implemenation for the complete class to have full control about the marshalling process, even if the Marshaller itself is still generated.
+2) By using a custom ProtoAdapter implemenation for the complete class to have full control about the marshalling process, even if the Marshaller itself is still generated.
 But the implementation how fields are marshalled is complete customizable.